datenstruktur/Paperdb/README.md

 * 4 bits per key in one filter unit
 * 6 filter units for one sstable
 * 1KB KV
+* On release model
+* Snappy compression is not enabled

 ## Write performance